 The Brighton Philharmonic perform between October and March.
 Concerts last for approximately two hours, with a 20-minute interval and (apart from the New Year’s Eve concert) usually consist of an overture, then a concerto with a guest soloist, then after the interval, a symphony.

 A wide range of ticket prices are available for all concerts with discounts available for children, students, JSA/IS/PC and registered disabled, groups and those purchasing season tickets – see www.brightonphil.org.uk/tickets

 There is no formal dress code for Brighton Philharmonic concerts and a free cloakroom is available for coats and bags – please see final paragraph below regarding security measures relating to bags larger than an A4 piece of paper.

-A fUll-colour programme with details of all the works being played and guest artists is available to purchase on the day at a cost of £4 – the programme covers several concerts so is particularly good value for money if you are coming to more than one.
+A full-colour programme with details of all the works being played and guest artists is available to purchase on the day – the programme covers several concerts so is particularly good value for money if you are coming to more than one.

 Brighton Dome opens from 2 pm prior to each concert with the Café-bar serving speciality teas and coffees, alcoholic and soft drinks, cakes and light refreshments.

 Ice creams are available for purchase during the interval.